Whiz: A Fast and Flexible Data Analytics System: Execution Service

 \subsection{Runtime DAG Changes}

-Events and visibility into data enable run-time logic changes in \name{}.
-We introduce {\em status} events to help the ES query the \name{} client to check if the user program requires alternate logic to be launched based on observed statistics.
-Upon receiving \textit{data\_ready} events from the DS-SM, ES sends \textit{status} events to the \name{} client to interrogate regarding how to process each \granule{} it received notification for.
-Given the user-provided compute logic and \granule{} statistics obtained through \textit{data\_ready} events, the \name{} client then notifies the ES to take one the following actions: (1) \textit{no new action} -- assign computation as planned; (2) \textit{ignore} -- don't perform any computation\footnote{The user program may deem an entire \granule{} to not have any useful data to compute on}; (3) \textit{replace computation} with new logic supplied by the user.
-When launching a task, the ES provides it with the updated computation logic for each \granule{} the task processes.
+Visibility into data enables run-time changes to tasks' logic.
+In \name{}, we introduce {\em statistics} and {\em status} events, defined next, to support this.
+Whenever a \granule{} is deemed ready, the DS-JM sends a {\em statistics} event to the \name{} client, which carries the \granule{} statistics. {\em Status} events help the ES-JM query the \name{} client to check if the user program requires alternate logic to be launched based on observed statistics.

+Upon receiving \textit{data\_ready} events from the DS-JM, ES-JM sends \textit{status} events to the \name{} client to determine how to process a given \granule{}.
+Given the user-provided compute logic and \granule{} statistics obtained through \textit{statistics} events, the \name{} client notifies the ES to take one the following actions: (1) \textit{no new action} -- assign computation as planned; (2) \textit{ignore} -- don't perform any computation, as the user program deemed the \granule{} to not have any useful data to compute on; (3) \textit{replace computation} with new logic supplied by the user.